OlympusDAO-Education/Documentation/frax-partnership/bonds.md

 # Bonds

-Users can buy OHM from OlympusDAO at a discount in exchange for OHM-FRAX LP tokens.
-The bond takes roughly 15 epochs to vest, and OHM tokens are vested linearly to the user over that period.
-LP bonds help OlympusDAO to accumulate and lock liquidity,
+Users can buy OHM from Olympus at a discount in exchange for OHM-FRAX LP tokens or FRAX tokens.
+Both bonds take roughly 15 epochs to vest, and OHM tokens are vested linearly to the user over that period.

 ## How to Bond